 It’s interesting to learn about how introverts and extroverts differ in the ways they work and interact, but also what they have in common (more than we may have thought!) in how they recharge their energy.

 While the two people I interviewed don’t represent all introverts or extroverts, we can see how unique and intermingled their characteristics are—and it’s no doubt that every individual is unique in their own way.

 Being empathetic and open towards others encourages a more collaborative and comfortable environment for all.
-The next time you interact with someone who acts or works differently from you, think before you assume—everyone operates on a different formula.
+The next time you interact with someone who acts or works differently from you, think before you assume—everyone operates in their own way.